methurston/SatPassAvailability/README.md

 # Instructions
-It's recommended to set up a Python 2.7 virtualenv for use.
+It's recommended to set up a Python 2.7 or 3.5 virtualenv for use.
+As of writing, both versions are supported, Version 3.5 will be the primary version supported going forward.

 1. Clone this repo.
 2. Install the required libraries via pip (pip install --upgrade -r requriements.txt)